TheByteBreaker/linux-auto-updater/README.md

-# linux-auto-updater
+# Linux Auto Updater

-A simple bash script to update and upgrade Linux system packages automatically
+This script automatically updates and upgrades your Linux system using `apt`.
+Useful for routine maintenance on Ubuntu/Debian systems.

+## Usage

+    bash
+chmod +x update.sh
+./update.sh